quantmind/pulsar/README.rst

 Pulsar tells the operating system (through epoll or select) that it should be notified when a new connection is made, and then it goes to sleep.

 Pulsar uses the multiprocessing_ module from the standard python library and it can be configured to run in multi-processing or multi-threading mode.

 Applications
 ==============
 Pulsar design allows for a host of different applications to be implemented in an elegant and efficient way.
-It includes the following

-* Http server.
+Out of the box it is shipped with the the following

-* RPC server.
+* Http server (with a RPC handler too)
-* Distributed Task Queue.
+* A distributed Task Queue.
 * Pulsar shell for asynchronous scripting (posix only).
 * Asynchronous testing suite.
+* A djpcms_ - pulsar integration for handling dynamic web applications.

 Design
 =============